leodeslf/leaf/src/content/notes/se/www/index.md

 ### HTTP Response

 After receiving and interpreting a request message, a server responds with an HTTP response message.
-A response message can contain many informations, but at least the first line, called the **status-line**, consists of the *protocol version*, the 3-digit integer *status code*, followed by the status *reason phrase*.
+A response message can contain many pieces of information, but at least the first line, called the **status-line**, consists of the *protocol version*, the 3-digit integer *status code*, followed by the status *reason phrase*.
 Elements also separated by a space.

 Example: